NMDSdevopsServiceAdm/DataEngineering/docs/source/walkthrough.md

 docs/build
 ```

-### Rendering new code / docstring changes
-Sphinx picks up on changes in the documentation when autobuilding, NOT code or docstrings.
-To force it to update this content, simply make a change on a document page and save it.
-That will make the autobuilder reconstruct everything rather than just check to see if documentation changed

 ### Automodule - potential further research
 There were a few stack overflow articles and sphinx tutorials I came across, such as https://stackoverflow.com/questions/2701998/automatically-document-all-modules-recursively-with-sphinx-autodoc, which mention automatically documenting all modules recursively, to save on manual definition of one function at a time... if that's something we wanted to consider as we build docs.
 Although I currently feel this would work best if the scripts were already configured to docstring standards and didn't need to be desribed in how they interact.